Billboard's Greatest Pop Stars: Criteria

 The Greatest Pop Stars list is not exclusively determined using chart positions, streams or sales numbers.
 It also uses factors such as acclaimed works, music videos, live performances, social media presence, cultural importance, industry influence and overall omnipresence.
 The 21st century list are measured over the years of 2000 to 2024.
 Billboard used the term "pop star" in a broad definition, not only top-40 type pop music soloists, but also other popular music types of performers such as rappers, singer-songwriters, rock bands, or R&B groups.

 List of artists

 By year

-Blondie was named the first Greatest Pop Star (1981).

 Madonna was the first artist to repeat as a year's Greatest Pop Star: 1985 and 1989.

-Taylor Swift was named the Greatest Pop Star three times (2015, 2021, and 2023).
+Taylor Swift was the first artist to be named named the Greatest Pop Star three times (2015, 2021, and 2023).

+Bad Bunny was the first male artist to be named the Greatest Pop Star twice (2022 and 2025).

 The following artists are crowned the Greatest Pop Star of the year by Billboard.
-Madonna, Janet Jackson, Beyoncé, Rihanna, and Taylor Swift are the only acts to top multiple years, with Swift remains the only one to top three different calendar years.
+American singers Madonna, Janet Jackson, Beyoncé, Rihanna, and Taylor Swift are the only female acts to top multiple years, with Swift remaining the only one to top three different calendar years.
+Puerto Rican singer Bad Bunny is the only male act to top multiple years.